Moving to Iran

-Most expats in Iran come from other Middle Eastern states and can be found working as senior management professionals in the abundant state-owned oil and natural gas sectors.
-Expats tend to be located in Iran’s capital, Tehran, which is also the political, cultural, industrial and commercial centre of the country.
+Most expats in Iran come from other Middle Eastern states.
+Many can be found working as senior management professionals in the abundant state-owned oil and natural gas sectors.
+Expats tend to be located in Iran’s capital, Tehran.
+This city is also the political, cultural, industrial and commercial centre of the country.

-There are lots of exciting activities for expats living in Iran, from hiking and skiing in the Alborz mountains to relaxing by the Persian Sea or delving into Iran's rich history, culture and architecture.
+There are lots of exciting activities for expats living in Iran.
+Popular activities are hiking and skiing in the Alborz mountains and relaxing by the Persian Sea.
+Expats can also delve into Iran's rich history, culture and architecture.

-Although Iran is much safer than most expats assume, safety and security are concerns for expats travelling to and living in Iran.
-As a result of strained relations between Iran and the West, as well as regular spates of protest in Tehran, Iran can feel politically volatile for many expats.
+Iran is much safer than most expats assume.
+However, safety and security are concerns for expats travelling to and living in Iran.
+Due to strained relations between Iran and the West, and regular spates of protest in Tehran, Iran can feel politically volatile for many expats.

 The British Foreign Office and the US Department of State warn their citizens against travel to Iran as there have been incidences of foreigners being kidnapped.
 Expats in Iran are advised to maintain a low profile and to stay well away from any mass gatherings or political protests.

-There was once a large number of international schools in Iran to serve expat populations from the UK, the US, the Netherlands, Denmark, France and Japan.
-However, most of these closed their doors following attacks on the British Embassy in 2011.
-There are some good private hospitals in Tehran, but the general standard of healthcare in Iran will not meet the standards that most expats are accustomed to, so it's paramount that those moving to Iran have a comprehensive health insurance package.
+There are a number of international schools in Iran to serve expat populations.
+There are also some good private hospitals in Tehran.
+The general standard of healthcare in Iran may not meet the standards that most expats are accustomed to.
+It's paramount that those moving to Iran have a comprehensive health insurance package.